huggingface/blog/agents.md

 )
 ```

-Now that we have the database ready, let’s build an agent that uses it!
+Now that we have the database ready, let’s build a RAG system that answers user queries based on it!

-We want to leave our agent free to select only from the most relevant sources of information.
+We want our system to select only from the most relevant sources of information, depending on the query.

-Our documents belong to the following sources:
+Our documentation pages come from the following sources:

 ```python
 >>> all_sources = list(set([doc.metadata["source"] for doc in docs_processed]))